There will be some changes that are going to be introduced to the MOT test from the 20th May 2018.

 Before, the defect types that were categorised during your MOT test were known as either: dangerous, major or minor.
 Look at the table below to view the new defect types, their meanings and how they will affect your MOT result.

-Dangerous An immediate risk to road safety to has a serious impact on the environment.
+Dangerous | An immediate risk to road safety to has a serious impact on the environment.
+Do not drive the vehicle until it has been repaired. | Fail | |

-Major It may affect the vehicle's safety, put other road users at risk or have an impact on the environment.
+Major | It may affect the vehicle's safety, put other road users at risk or have an impact on the environment.
+Repair it immediately. | Fail | |

-Minor No effect on the safety of the vehicle or any impact on the environment.
+Minor | No effect on the safety of the vehicle or any impact on the environment.
+Repair as soon as possible. | Pass | |

-Advisory It may become more serious in the future.
+Advisory | It may become more serious in the future.
+Monitor and repair it if necessary. | Pass | |

-Make sure it continues to meet the standard.
+Pass | It meets the minimum legal standard.
+Make sure it continues to meet the standard. | Pass |

 There will be stricter limits for the emissions from diesel cars with a diesel particulate filter (DPF).
 A DPF is used to capture and store exhaust soot to reduce the emissions produced from diesel cars.
 If you are unsure that your vehicle has a DPF you can check the vehicle's handbook.
 Your vehicle will get a major fault if the MOT tester will find the following: